ericrenone/Phase-Transition-Dynamics-in-Systemic-Evolution/README.md

-# Phase-Transition Dynamics in Systemic Evolution
+# Phase-Transition Dynamics in Machine-Learning-Evolution

 **From Information Primitives to Autonomous Latent States**